sammo-2000/Library-Management-System/docs/api/authentication/post/users.permission.md

 ## Example API Endpoint

-This example shows a `POST` endpoint for logging users into the system.
+This example shows a `POST` endpoint for returning userId and a list of associated permissions based on user's role.

 **Endpoint**: POST /api/users-permission
-**Description**: sign a user into the system
+**Description**: return userId and a list of associated permissions based on user's role

 **Headers**:
 - `Authorization`: JWT Bearer